 eBooks and courses

 Many bloggers utilise course creation as an income stream.
-Popular topics include making money from blogging, how to improve travel writing, affiliate marketing, SEO etc. So far, I have only tipped my toe into selling eBooks.
-My first income through this blog was actually via eBook sales, back in 2015.
-I have now written and released three niche oriented books –
+Popular topics include making money from blogging, how to improve travel writing, affiliate marketing, SEO etc. My first income through this blog was actually via eBook sales, back in 2015.

-My eBooks are created using Word, converted to PDFs, advertised on this website and then sold via the Gumroad platform.
+I created eBooks using Word, converted them to PDFs, advertised on this website and then sold the files via the Gumroad platform.

 - The thing to keep in mind is that press trips are not a holiday by any means.
 Yes, you are technically getting paid to travel but it is still work!